Face milling

 A typical face milling machine consists of the following elements:

-From simple hobby solutions (dismountable milling carriage + hand router) to CNC-controlled professional devices, everything is available on the market.
-The router itself allows you to clamp various router bits (e.g. insert router bits).
-Thanks to the XY guide, you can guide the machine in two axes and lock it in the desired positions.
+Everything is available on the market, from simple hobbyist solutions (a collapsible router table with a hand-held router) to professional CNC-controlled machines.
+The router itself allows you to mount various cutters, such as indexable insert cutters.
+Thanks to the XY guide, you can move the machine along two axes and lock it in place at the desired positions.

 Machine

-A hand router with a compatible guide system is the basis.
-Make sure you have suitable shank sizes (8, 10, 12 mm) and an adjustable speed range - speeds that are too high can cause burn marks in soft wood or quickly dull the tool.
+A handheld router with a compatible guide system is essential.
+Make sure it has the right shank size (8, 10, 12 mm) and an adjustable speed range – excessively high speeds can cause burn marks in soft wood or quickly dull the tool.

 Tool

-In the router, you use cutters that have the largest possible cutting width for face milling (typically 30 mm diameter).
-Insert cutters are advantageous as you can turn or replace the insert when it wears out.
-Finger cutters with fixed cutting edges are also possible, but you should opt for low-wear carbide versions.
+In the router, you use cutters with the largest possible cutting width for face milling (typically 30 mm diameter).
+Indexable cutters are advantageous because you can rotate or replace the insert when it wears out.
+End mills with fixed cutting edges are also possible, but you should opt for low-wear carbide cutters.

 Milling device

 It consists of rails (XY guide) on which a carriage with a plunge mechanism for the router runs.
-This allows you to move the machine in both axes in a controlled manner or lock one axis, e.g. to "format" a workpiece.
-Higher-quality systems are precisely manufactured, can be dismantled and stowed away to save space.
+This allows you to move the machine precisely along both axes or lock one axis, for example, to "trim" a workpiece.
+Higher-quality systems are precision-engineered, can be disassembled, and can be stored in a space-saving manner.

 Work surface

-A stable, level workbench forms the basis so that your workpiece rests securely.
-A sufficiently large perforated plate with suitable clamping technology is a good choice.
-Professional tables are often height-adjustable and equipped with plenty of accessories (clamps, stops, etc.).
+A sturdy, level workbench provides a stable base to ensure your workpiece rests securely.
+A sufficiently large perforated panel with the right clamping system is a good choice.
+Professional workbenches are often height-adjustable and come with a wide range of accessories (clamps, stops, etc.).

-Tip: The RUWI milling table (a mobile table milling machine) combines the advantages of a stable work table with the flexibility of a router.
+Tip: The RUWI router table (a portable table router) combines the advantages of a sturdy worktable with the flexibility of a router.

 Which face milling cutters are used for face milling?

-Face milling cutters with an 8 mm shank and a diameter of around 30 mm are usually sufficient.
+In most cases, face milling cutters with an 8 mm shank and a diameter of around 30 mm are sufficient.
 Two or three cutting edges are common.
 Popular brands include Titmann and ENT.
-It is important that the milling cutter is robust enough to withstand the high stresses of planing.
+It's important that the cutter is robust enough to withstand the high stresses of face milling.

 What materials are used for face milling?